robinst/taglib-ruby/README.md

     bundle install

-Regenerate SWIG wrappers if you made changes in `.i` files (use version 3.0.7 of SWIG):
+Regenerate SWIG wrappers if you made changes in `.i` files (use version 3.0.7 of SWIG - 3.0.8 through 3.0.12 will not work):

     rake swig